Long-toed stint: Description

 The long-toed stint is a very small wader measuring just 13 to 16 cm in length with a wingspan of 26.5 to 30.5 cm.
 It weighs about 25 g.
 It has a small head and short, straight sharp-tipped beak.
 The neck is slender, the belly rounded and the long legs are set well back.
 The toes are long and slender, especially the middle one.
 The primary feathers extend as far as the tail.
 The crown is brown and there is a pale streak just above the eye.
 The upper parts are brown with the centres of the feathers darker brown.
 The breast is speckled with pale brown and the underparts are white.
 The legs and feet are yellow and the beak dark brown, apart from the base of the lower mandible which is yellow or pale brown.

 This bird has a distinctive stance and its flight call distinguishes it from other sandpipers.
 On the ground it can be confused with the red-necked stint (Calidris ruficollis) but is more finely built and slightly smaller.

 Distribution and habitat

 The long-toed stint breeds in Siberia during the Northern Hemisphere summer.
 Little is known of its breeding habits but its breeding range includes the Chukchi Peninsula, the Koryak Plateau, the Commander Islands, the Kuril Islands, land bordering the Sea of Okhotsk, north Verkhoyansky District and around the Ob River and the Irtysh River.
 After the breeding season it migrates southwards passing through China, Indochina, Malaysia and the Philippines and westwards to Burma, Bangladesh, Nepal, Sri Lanka and the Maldive Islands.
-It is a visitor to New Guinea and Australia and a vagrant to Sweden, South Africa, Melanesia, Hawaii, the northwestern USA and the vicinity of the Bering Sea.
+It is a winter (Northern Hemisphere winter) visitor to New Guinea and Australia and a vagrant to Great Britain, Sweden, South Africa, Melanesia, Hawaii, the northwestern USA and the vicinity of the Bering Sea.
 In its over-wintering range it visits a variety of wetland habitats including shallow freshwater or brackish areas, lakes, swamps, floodplains, marshes, lagoons, muddy shores and sewage ponds.